Cosby’s accuser stands by her story under cross-examination

 Cosby’s lawyers have argued that the sexual encounter with Constand was consensual and have cited phone records showing she called the TV star 53 times afterward, including one call several weeks after the alleged assault that lasted 20 minutes.

-Constand was director of basketball operations at Temple, Cosby’s alma mater, while he was a trustee.
-She said on Tuesday that the calls mostly involved the team and that she felt her continued friendship with Cosby was important to the athletic department.
+Prosecutors said phone records show a consistent pattern of Constand checking her voicemail and then calling Cosby in the two months after the alleged January 2004 assault.
+Constand said the calls to her university-issued cellphone pertained to Temple women’s basketball, and stopped once she left the school.

-“She continued to do her job,” Constand’s lawyer, Dolores Troiani, said outside court Wednesday.
+“She continued to do her job,” Constand’s lawyer, Dolores Troiani, said outside court.
 “This man was a trustee at Temple.
 Of course she was calling him back.”

 Some 60 women have come forward to say Cosby sexually violated them, all but destroying his nice-guy image, but the statute of limitations for prosecution had run out in nearly every case.
 Constand’s case is the only one in which Cosby has been charged.